srikanthmanda/aws-cloudformation-attributes/docs/index.md

 The `Ref` for the resource, containing the resource name, physical ID, and scope, formatted as follows: `name|id|scope`\.

 For example: `my-webacl-name|1234a1a-a1b1-12a1-abcd-a123b123456|REGIONAL`

+## AWS::WorkSpaces::ConnectionAlias

+### Ref

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource name\.

+### Fn::GetAtt

+`AliasId`
+The identifier of the connection alias, returned as a string\.

+`Associations`
+The association status of the connection alias, returned as an array of `ConnectionAliasAssociation` objects\.

+`ConnectionAliasState`
+The current state of the connection alias, returned as a string\.

 ## AWS::WorkSpaces::Workspace